garrettmflynn/hdf5-io/README.md

 > Note: [h5wasm](https://github.com/usnistgov/h5wasm) was difficult to bundle with Rollup, so it's required as an argument to the `HDF5IO` class.

+## Description
+**hdf5-io** is a simple utility for handling reading / writing HDF5IO files.
+As an extension to the **h5wasm** library, it immediately emits and consumes JavaScript objects containing all the relevent data.

 ## Getting Started

 ``` javascript